 What is a Histologic Grade System?

 The Scarff-Bloom-Richardson system is the most common type of cancer grade system used today.
 To determine a tumor’s histologic grade, pathologists examine the breast cancer cells and their patterns under a microscope.
-A sample of breast cells may be taken from a breast biopsylumpectomy or mastectomy.
+A sample of breast cells may be taken from a breast biopsy, lumpectomy or mastectomy.

 Pathologists closely observe three features when determining a cancer’s grade: the frequency of cell mitosis (rate of cell division), tubule formation (percentage of cancer composed of tubular structures), and nuclear pleomorphism (change in cell size and uniformity).
 Each of these features is assigned a score ranging from 1 to 3 (1 indicating slower cell growth and 3 indicating faster cell growth).
 The scores of each of the cells’ features are then added together for a final sum that will range between 3 to 9.

-Tubule Formation (% of Carcinoma Composed of Tubular Structures)
+Tubule Formation (% of Carcinoma Composed of

 Score